-Stop Limit: 9999, this is the default value, and that high number means your Stop Loss is disabled.
-The number you’ll add here will represent a percentage amount you want to sell if the price went down below your breakeven target.
+Stop Limit: 9999 is the default value, and that high number means your Stop Loss is disabled.
+The number you’ll add here will represent a percentage amount you want to sell if the price goes down below your breakeven target.

 For example, if you set your Stop Limit at 2, this number will signal Gunbot to sell your quote coin when the price drops 2% below your average bought price.